RocketLeagueMapmaking/RL-docs/docs/assets.md

 The following properties are exposed:

 - treeData: the json object to use for the tree.
 Can be loaded with `require('../path/.vuepress/public/data/file.json')`.
+- url: the url that can be fetched to get the same data as `treeData`
 - firstColor: the base color of an item
 - secondColor: the child color of an item